WayFAST: Navigation with Predictive Traversability in the Field: Experimental Results

 \subsection{Generalization for Unseen Environments}

 We tested our method for generalization on a very different environment from the one in the dataset.
 We chose an urban environment with brick walls and narrow spaces, which can be mostly represented as simple geometric obstacles.
 Figure \ref{fig:generalization} shows that our method can generalize well to such environments, despite being trained on a dataset that does not include representative images.
 Our hypothesis is that depth as an additional input modality assists in generalization to avoid geometric obstacles in new environments different from the training set.
+To test this hypothesis, we evaluated our method in the same environment as shown in Fig. \ref{fig:generalization}, with and without the use of depth images.
+We repeated the test five times for each case.
+Our results show RGB with depth images to be more robust than without depth, reaching the goal successfully in all repetitions.
+Our method reached the goal three out of five times when using only RGB images as input.